ethan123montera123/myauthorsperspective/firebase/README.md

   },
 ];

+try {
   // Creates a payment intent
   const { data } = await createPaymentIntent(services);

-data.secret; // Secret to be used to complete the payment intent
+  data.secret; // Secret to be used to complete the payment intent } catch (error) {
+  if (error instanceof FirebaseError) {
+    if (error.code === "functions/invalid-argument") {
+      // This error code is used for validation errors error.details; // This contains the objet for the validation errors } else {
+      // handle other Firebase Errors, like:
+      // - functions/unauthenticated
+      // - functions/internal
+    }
+  } else {
+    // handle general errors
+  }
+}
 ```

 - **api-stripe-webhook**: Endpoint that listens to [Stripe Events](https://stripe.com/docs/api/events).
 This